 The MTC may utilize derivative products such as floating-to-fixed and fixed-to-floating rate swaps as a tool to manage interest rate risk or reduce interest rate cost in the debt portfolio.
-Derivative products will be evaluated on a case-by-case basis to determine the value of potential benefits as well as a clear understanding of structured products.
+Derivative products will be evaluated on a case-by-case basis to determine the value of potential benefits as well as a clear understanding of the risks and costs.